-The last type is a third party scholarship.
-These are scholarships granted from organizations/agencies not affiliated with Duke, such as local churches, businesses, community groups, etc. These types of scholarships take individual initiatave to find and apply for.
+The last type is a third-party scholarship.
+These are scholarships granted from organizations/agencies not affiliated with Duke, such as local churches, businesses, community groups, etc. These types of scholarships take individual initiative to find and apply for.

-Graduate degrees are proffered by the Duke Graduate School, and not by Pratt.
+Graduate degrees are proffered by the Duke Graduate School, and not by the Pratt School of Engineering.
 Therefore, the Graduate School also handles the awarding of scholarships and fellowships for graduate students.

 The application forms for admissions to graduate school are also the application forms for financial aid.
 Incoming students who wish to be considered for the university fellowships or assistantships should so indicate on the application form for admission and award.
 Selection of awards recipients is made on the basis of academic merit and departmental recommendations.